Our Investment Philosophy

 Investments aren’t everything we do with you, but they’re a central piece of any rational plan to grow, protect, and pass on wealth.
 Plus, you can learn a lot about your actual or potential financial advisor by asking about his or her investment philosophy.

 At Freedom Quest, we seek first principles for human flourishing in everything we do, and investments are no different.
-We teach our approach to investing on our Investment Philosophy statement.
+Beyond the introductory discussion on this webpage, we teach our approach to investing on our Investment Philosophy statement.
 Currently it has 45 theses.
 Clients receive a full education on the theses, and you can read excerpts below.

 Just remember: one’s investment philosophy is inseparable from, and consequent on, one’s broader view of everything else, e.g. human nature & human flourishing, divine matters, moral truths, freedom, virtue, the purpose of business — which explains some of the items on the statement that are not traditionally thought of as related to “money.”